alexeyinkin/eb-1a/1-process/README.md

-On March 31, the NVC sent an automatic email that my case was still with them waiting the appointment slot to be allocated.
+On March 31, the NVC sent an automatic email that my case was still with them waiting for the appointment slot to be allocated.
 At least they thanked me for my patience.

 I celebrated my first commendation